Yatheesh-Nagella/yatheesh-portfolio/DOCS/GETTING_STARTED.md

-# Getting Started with OneLedger
+# Getting Started with OneLibro

-This guide will help you set up OneLedger locally for development.
+This guide will help you set up OneLibro locally for development.

 ## Prerequisites